-Frances had an extensive career in Design, Product Development and Buying before moving into Education.
+Her previous experience is in Design, Product Development and Buying before moving into Education.

-Her industry career encompasses working as Designer, Product Manger and ultimately Design Manager for Alfred Dunhill Limited, the luxury British menswear design house and retailer of premium men's clothing, accessories, jewellery and leather goods.
+Frances's industry career encompasses working as Designer, Product Manger and ultimately Design Manager for Alfred Dunhill Limited, the luxury British menswear design house and retailer of premium men's clothing, accessories, jewellery and leather goods.
 Alfred Dunhill Limited are part of the Richemont luxury group of prestige brands including Chloe, Mont Blanc, Azzedine Alaia and Cartier.

 Frances developed clothing, textile products and fabrics whilst working with many premium international manufacturers, yarn and fabric mills including: